geerlingguy/ansible-role-filebeat/README.md

     filebeat_output_elasticsearch_auth:
         api_key: "xa-123a-f3ea012d-aaae1"

 Configures the authentication for the elasticsearch output.
-Note that api_key and user/pass are mutually exclusive, andd api_key is only available from version 8.
+Note that api_key and user/pass are mutually exclusive, and api_key is only available from version 8.

     filebeat_output_logstash_enabled: true
     filebeat_output_logstash_hosts: